 Note: No Changes in Price Expected Even Including Petrol Under GST

-According to a government official, the petrol and diesel might not get wholly included in the GST ambit and therefore highest tax slab i.e. 28 per cent and value-added tax with some local taxes are to be levied on fuels.
+According to a government official, petrol and diesel might not get wholly included in the GST ambit and therefore highest tax slab i.e. 28 per cent and value-added tax with some local taxes are to be levied on fuels.

-According to one of the official, it is said that “There is no pure GST on petrol and diesel anywhere in the world and so in India too it will have to be a combination of GST and VAT.”
+According to one of the officials, it is said that “There is no pure GST on petrol and diesel anywhere in the world and so in India too it will have to be a combination of GST and VAT.”

 However, to introduce petrol and diesel within the GST is a political call to action and it must be according to the decisions taken by both the centre and states.

-The Centre applied a total of INR 27.90 per litre of excise duty on the petrol while INR 21.80 per litre on the diesel fuel.
+The Centre applied a total of INR 19.90 per litre of excise duty on the petrol while INR 15.80 per litre on the diesel fuel.
 Additionally, states also levy Value Added Tax (VAT).

-It is found that after all the levied taxes, the final price after levying taxes on petrol and fuels is 50 per cent more than pre-taxes scenario.
-While talking about GST on other goods and services apart from the fuels, are kept within the same limitations and levels with that of the pre-GST era.
+It is found that after all the levied taxes, the final price after levying taxes on petrol and fuels is 50 per cent more than the pre-taxes scenario.
+While talking about GST on other goods and services apart from fuels, are kept within the same limitations and levels with of the pre-GST era.

 The official also stated that “The Centre doesn’t have the money to compensate states for loss of revenue and so the solution is to have a peak rate of tax plus allowing states to levy some amount of VAT keeping in mind that the overall incidence should not exceed the present levels.”